NashTech-Labs/FormDemoInPlay/README.md

 #What the project does, the problem it solves :-
-This project shows how to design forms in play2.0 using scala and mongod
+This project would explain how to design forms in play2.0 using scala and mongod

 In this project two functionality performed: SignIn and SignUp